Referring Offices

 • Patient’s address and working phone number

-• Current insurance information including Member ID and/or copy of insurance cards
+• Current insurance information including Member ID and copy of insurance cards

-• If the appointment is related to a work or auto accident/incident we will need all of the claim information and the contact information for the case manager/adjuster, as the test(s) must be authorized before we can schedule the appointment
+• If the appointment is related to a work, auto, or personal injury claim we will need all of the claim and contact information for the case manager/adjuster, as the test(s) must be authorized before we can schedule the appointment

-• Fax number for where the report is to be sent after the test has been performed
+• Fax number or email indicating where the report is to be sent after the test has been performed

 • Contact person and phone number for the referring office